waggle-sensor/edge-scheduler/goals/README.md

 ### Node Configuration Generation

 One of the SES outputs is a node configuration that is later pulled by target nodes and interpreted by the local scheduler running inside the target nodes.
-The node configuration is a guide book given from the cloud that helps nodes determine what to do in order to support scientific problems.
-The guide book has many chapters to support more than one scientific problems and the local scheduler is capable of switching between chapters depending on the context perceived locally.
+The node configuration is a guide book given from the cloud that helps nodes determine what to do in order to support the scientific problem.
+The guide book provides many sections and troubleshootings that each specifies what to do when something occurrs.
+This allows the local scheduler to switch between sections depending on the troubleshooting guide and the context perceived locally.

-#### Testing The Configuration Generation Process
+#### Emulating The Configuration Generation Process

-A fake edge code repository (ECR) supports generation of node configuration as this process needs to access ECR to retreive information about the registered applications.
-The fake ECR hosts a local webserver via Flask and accepts requests on registering apps, returning information about queried app, and listing the apps it has.
+A fake edge code repository (ECR) supports the process of node configuration generation as the process needs to access ECR to retreive information about the registered applications.
+The fake ECR hosts a local webserver via Flask and accepts requests on registering apps, returning information about queried app, and listing the apps that have been registered.

 To register a set of fake apps,
 ```